ravichandranjv/TestOTP---Automated/README.md

 # TestOTP---Automated

-In contnuation of the test OTP scenario - https://github.com/ravichandranjv/TestOTP-A-leaner-version---semi-automated
+In continuation of the test OTP scenario - https://github.com/ravichandranjv/TestOTP-A-leaner-version---semi-automated

 Automated Mocha test using gulp/gulp-mocha to run on Express route to access a MongoDb document and validate the expectation of the mocha test.
 The gulp task watches the filesystem to the 'data.xml' file that contains the OTP value.